The-Animonculory/DogeCraft/GUIDE.md

 * [Early-Game Buckets](https://www.curseforge.com/minecraft/mc-mods/early-game-buckets) - A small fabric mod which adds some new early-game buckets!
 * [Explorer's Compass](https://www.curseforge.com/minecraft/mc-mods/explorers-compass) - Explorer's Compass is an item that allows you to locate structures anywhere in the world.
 It is the sister mod of Nature's Compass, an item that can be used to locate biomes.
 * [Lapis Reserve](https://www.curseforge.com/minecraft/mc-mods/lapis-reserve) - When leaving lapis in a Enchanting table it will not only stay there it will also be available at any other enchanting table.
+* [Mob Catcher](https://www.curseforge.com/minecraft/mc-mods/mob-catcher-fabric) - A simple mod that allows the player to capture and release mobs for easy transport.

 ## Worldgen
 * [YUNG's Better Dungeons](https://www.curseforge.com/minecraft/mc-mods/yungs-better-dungeons-fabric) - A complete redesign of Minecraft's dungeons like never before.
 YUNG's Better Dungeons redesigns vanilla dungeons while also adding three new dungeons: Catacombs, Fortresses of the Undead, and Spider Caves!